Jim Jacoby

-James F. Jacoby is an American businessman based out of Atlanta, Georgia.
-Jacoby is the founder, chairman and CEO of The Jacoby Group, Inc., a synergistic group of operating companies headquartered in Atlanta, Georgia.
-The nationally recognized Jacoby Development, Inc., a land development company that specializes in environmentally sensitive multi-use properties and reclamation of impaired sites brownfields is a member of the group.
+James F. "Jim" Jacoby is an American businessman based out of Atlanta, Georgia.
+Jacoby is the founder, CEO and chairman of The Jacoby Group, Inc., a synergistic group of operating companies headquartered in Atlanta, Georgia.
+The nationally recognized Jacoby Development, Inc., a land development company that specializes multi-use properties in environmentally sensitive areas and reclamation of brownfields, is a member of the group.

 Early life

 Jacoby was born in 1943 in Miami, Florida, the fourth and youngest child of Phebe and Dewey Jacoby.
-From an early age, he showed interest in all facets of math and business, and was the most entrepreneurial of his siblings.
+From an early age, he showed interest in all facets of math and business and was the most entrepreneurial of his siblings.

-After high school he served in the Naval Security Group, a U.S. Navy intelligence unit, from 1961 to 1969, during which he was stationed in the Philippines, Germany and the United States.
+After high school he served from 1961 to 1969 in intelligence with the Naval Security Group, during which he was stationed in the Philippines, Germany and the United States.
 After serving in the military, he attended Miami-Dade Community College and subsequently moved to Atlanta, Georgia.

 Career

-In 1973 Jacoby launched his entrepreneurial career in real estate scouting and assembling sites for developing and redeveloping various projects.
-Jacoby developed multiple retail projects and began a relationship with Wal-Mart in the late 1970s.
-This relationship lead to the formation of what would eventually become Jacoby Development, Inc. and the development of 40 Wal-Mart anchored shopping centers on the East Coast throughout his career.